 Given a non-elementary subgroup $H$ of $\SL_2(\C)$ we can associate a field and quaternion algebra as follows (see \cite[Ch.\ 3]{MaclachlanReid}).
 The \emph{trace field} of $H$ is the field $k_H=\Q(\tr(\gamma) : \gamma\in H)$ and the quaternion algebra is

 i.e., the $k_H$-span of $H$ in $\M_2(\C)$.

 If $H$ is a Kleinian group of finite co-volume then $k_H$ is a number field.
-Let $H^{(2)}$ denote the (finite index) subgroup of $H$ generated by the squares of all elements in $H$; this is the kernel of the homomorphism from $H$ onto its maximal $2$-abelian quotient.
+Let $H^{(2)}$ denote the (finite index) subgroup of $H$ generated by the squares of all elements in $H$; this is the kernel of the homomorphism from $H$ onto its maximal elementary $2$-abelian quotient.
 The {\em invariant trace field and quaternion algebra} associated with a finitely generated non-elementary subgroup are $kH = k_{H^{(2)}}$ and $AH = A_{H^{(2)}}$.
-These are invariants of the commensurability class of $H$ in $\PSL_2(\C)$, and $k\Gam$ is also $\mathrm{tr}(\mathrm{Ad}(\Gam))$.
-When $H_1(H,\mathbb{F}_2)=\{0\}$ or when $H$ is the fundamental group of a knot complement in an integral homology sphere, the invariant trace-field and quaternion algebra coincide with the trace-field and the algebra $A_H$.
+These are invariants of the commensurability class of $H$ in $\PSL_2(\C)$, and $k\Gam$ is also equal to $\mathrm{tr}(\mathrm{Ad}(\Gam))$.
+When $H_1(H,\mathbb{F}_2)=\{0\}$ or when $H$ is the fundamental group of a knot complement in an integral homology sphere, the invariant trace field and quaternion algebra coincide with the trace field and the algebra $A_H$.
 See \cite[\S 4.2]{MaclachlanReid}.

 A Hilbert symbol (see \cite[p.\ 78]{MaclachlanReid} for the definition) for $A_H$ is readily described using a pair of non-commuting elements as follows.
 Suppose that $g$ and $h$ are hyperbolic elements of $H$ with $[g,h]\neq 1$.
 Then, following \cite[\S 3.6]{MaclachlanReid}, a Hilbert symbol for $A_H$ is given by